RBAC

 To set permission for a user to work with any item in the Platform, an appropriate Access Role must be assigned to the Authentication Method that represents this user.
 By default, users don't have any permissions in Akeyless unless explicitly granted.

-akeyless create-auth-method --name client1
+akeyless auth-method create api-key --name client1

 Create a new access role: